bretterer/home-assistant-rivian/README.md

 ## Location tracking
 This integration uses the Rivian's GNSS sensors for device tracking.
 View the location on the map in Home Assistant.

+## Special Thanks
+- [jrgutier](https://github.com/jrgutier) - Helped with getting information on the Rivian API

 ---

 [commits-shield]: https://img.shields.io/github/commit-activity/w/bretterer/home-assistant-rivian?style=flat-square